MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-customize-xml-files.md

 - **The MigApp.xml file.** Specify this file with both the `ScanState.exe` and `LoadState.exe` commands to migrate application settings.

-- **The MigDocs.xml file.** Specify this file with both the ScanState and LoadState tools to migrate all user folders and files that are found by the **MigXmlHelper.GenerateDocPatterns** helper function.
+- **The MigDocs.xml file.** Specify this file with both the **ScanState** and **LoadState** tools to migrate all user folders and files that are found by the **MigXmlHelper.GenerateDocPatterns** helper function.
 This helper function finds user data that resides on the root of any drive and in the Users directory.
 However, it doesn't find and migrate any application data, program files, or any files in the Windows directory.
 The `MigDocs.xml` file can be modified.

 - **The MigUser.xml file.** Specify this file with both the `ScanState.exe` and `LoadState.exe` commands to migrate user folders, files, and file types.
 The `MigUser.xml` file can be modified.
 This file doesn't contain rules that migrate specific user accounts.
-The only way to specify which user accounts to migrate is on the command line using the ScanState and the LoadState user options.
+The only way to specify which user accounts to migrate is on the command line by using the [ScanState User options](usmt-scanstate-syntax.md#user-options) and the [LoadState User options](usmt-loadstate-syntax.md#user-options).

 > [!NOTE]
 >